n-greensweig/sous-ai/README.md

 5. Open a pull request.

 ## Acknowledgments
-Thank you to the mentors and colleagues who have contributed to the success of this project.
-You know who you are.
-Thank you also to OpenAI for making your API available to build with.
+Thank you to Chris Black and Chris Cantoni for your contributions to the success of this project.
+I am also grateful to OpenAI for making their API available to build with.